NOTICES AT A GLANCE - more details below

 11. St. Aidan’s Capital Campaign - Feasibility Study Results

 14. Theological books available

 1. Sunday Service Zoom Link

-To join our live Sunday service on Zoom at 9:30 am just click on this link and follow the prompts:
+To join our Sunday service on Zoom at 9:30 am please click on this link and follow the prompts:

 3. Service Videos on Website and YouTube